fergaljoconnor/zero_v/README.md

 clients to set up and you rarely care about the overhead of the virtual calls.

-But if you do care about overhead, a zero_v version of the above looks
+But if you do care about overhead, a Zero_V version of the above looks
 like:

 ```rust